 Frequently asked questions

-If you’ve had a look around my website, you may well have a few questions about working with me.
+If you’ve already had a look around my website, you may well have a few questions about working with me.

 Copywriting